 The most popular methods for catching largemouth bass include bait casting, drift fishing, still fishing and top water fishing using jigs and artificial lures.
 Another effective fishing technique for catching largemouth bass is “dragging”.

-Dragging is a popular method that includes using a plastic baits and a Carolina rig.
+Dragging is a popular method that includes using a plastic bait and a Carolina rig.
 The technique is performed by smoothly dragging the rig across an open target area.
 This works best in areas without a lot of vegetation.
 In areas with a lot of grass, anglers should try wacky fishing with worms.
+Another effective largemouth bass is the Ned rig.
+The ned rig is simple, but catches bass every time.
+There are multiple techniques for fishing a Ned rig.

 While less popular, fly fishing is a tried and proven method for catching largemouths.
 If you’re a fly fishing aficionado, this just may be the technique for you.
 When fly fishing for largemouths, heavy gear is advised.
 Brightly colored flies usually help catch the fish’s attention.
 Use weighted flies in the late summer to help reach the deeper areas where the bass tend to congregate as the water temperatures cool.